qiujian16/knative-practice/eventing/kafka-broker/README.md

       replicationFactor: 1
 ```

-you shoule be able to see the broker setup as before
+you shoule be able to see the broker setup as ready

 ```
 NAME      READY   REASON   HOSTNAME                                   AGE